 For a list of basic reference sources for international law, see the Goodson Law Library's International Law Research Guide.

 You may be using a lot of UN documents in your research.
 Many documents, especially recent ones, are available on the UN website.
 You can find International Court of Justice documents on the ICJ website and in Westlaw (INT-ICJ database).
 The Goodson Law Library UN Research Guide provides in-depth advice on finding UN documents.

-United Nations Treaty Collection includes both texts of treaties (United Nations Treaty Series) and status information, updated weekly (Multilateral Treaties Deposited with the Secretary-General).
+United Nations Treaty Collection includes both texts of treaties (United Nations Treaty Series) and status information, updated monthly.

 The American Society of International Law's Research Guide on International Criminal Law and LLRX's International Criminal Law: A Selective Resource Guide include links to other international criminal law treaties.
 For more advice on treaty research, see the Goodson Law Library Treaties Research Guide.